scmacdon/reactforms/Readme.md

 - Renders the TaskList component and other necessary UI elements.

 ### TaskList Component:
-- Handles the rendering, organization, and manipulation of form tasks.
+- Handles the rendering, organization, and manipulation of form elements.
 - Utilizes drag-and-drop functionality for task reordering and status updates.
 - Provides modals for editing task details and confirming task deletion.
-- Supports the creation and deletion of tasks.
+- Supports the creation and deletion of various form elements.

 ## 3. Drag-and-Drop Functionality: